w1th0utnam3/undirected_graph/README.md

 The feature set of the container is limited but definitely enough for simple applications.
 Furthermore my implementation may be quite far from optimal performance because it uses (among others) `std::unordered_map` containers as its underlying data structures.
 Again I didn't want to create a perfectly optimized implementation but to learn and have fun coding.
 If you have ideas for improvements or find bugs, feel free to notify me about them!
+When I have time I'll check whether using google's `dense_hash_map` results in better performance.

 The project is licensed under the GNU GPL v2 license.
 Have a look into the LICENSE file for more information.